open-ch/pyrene/SECURITY.md

 ### Responsible Disclosure

-If you discover a severe security vulnerability in pyrene, please discolse it resonsibly by sending an email to pyrene@open-systems.com.
+If you discover a severe security vulnerability in pyrene, please disclose it resonsibly by sending an email to pyrene@open-systems.com.